Ephesians 1:15-23 · Ephesians · Updated April 25, 2026

 Summary

 Paul prays that God, the Father of glory, will grant the Ephesians a spirit of wisdom and revelation, enabling them to know Him better (verse 17).
 He desires that their understanding be enlightened so they can grasp the hope of God's calling, the riches of His glorious inheritance, and the greatness of His power for those who believe (verses 18-19).
 Paul explains that this power is the same as that which God used to raise Christ from the dead and seat Him at His right hand in the heavenly realms (verse 20).
-Christ is positioned above all rule, authority, power, and dominion, and above every name, both now and in the future (verse 21).
+Christ is above all rule, authority, power, and dominion, and above every name, both now and in the future (verse 21).

 Chiastic structure